wcchun1234/microbit-rotations-extension/README.md

 **Contact**

 If you have any questions or need further assistance, please feel free to reach out through the GitHub repository.

+**Summary of Changes**

+1.  **Added an Important Step in Installation**: Mentioned that students also need to add the Kitronik :MOVE Motor extension for the project to function properly.

+2.  **Improved Explanation and Usage Tips**: Clarified the direction control and speed adjustment in the **Usage Tips** section.

+3.  **Formatting for Better Clarity**: Ensured consistent formatting with bullet points, bold text, and usage examples to make instructions easy to follow.